PrivSec-dev/privsec.dev/content/os/Choosing Your Android-Based Operating System.md

 - GrapheneOS's per-network full [MAC randomization](https://en.wikipedia.org/wiki/MAC_address#Randomization) option on version 17.1 and higher
 - Automatic reboot/Wi-Fi/Bluetooth [timeout options](https://grapheneos.org/features)

 With that being said, DivestOS is not without its faults.
 The developer does not have all of the devices he is building for, and for a lot of them he simply publishes the builds blind without actually testing them.
 Firmware update support [varies](https://gitlab.com/divested-mobile/firmware-empty/-/blob/master/STATUS) across devices.
 DivestOS also takes a very long time to update to a new major Android, and actually took longer than CalyxOS did as mentioned [above](#firmware-updates).
-It does not tend to fall behind on Chromium updates, however.
+It does not tend to fall behind on Chromium updates like CalyxOS, however.

+Also, please note that I am only recommending DivestOS here, and not any of its related apps.
+For instance, I would not recommend using Mull, since it is just a Firefox Android fork with better defaults and still inherits many security deficiencies from its upstream, including the lack of support for [site isolation](https://wiki.mozilla.org/Project_Fission) and [isolatedProcess](https://bugzilla.mozilla.org/show_bug.cgi?id=1565196).